BBC-News/dockerflagpole/README.md

 In this situation the docker image needs to be built and sighed with appropriate keys so that the docker image can be managed with all the other docker images in Global News' ECS system.

-Scripts for this have not yet been finalised but there are established mechasnisms for achieving this.
+Scripts for this have not yet been finalised but there are established mechanisms for achieving this.

 ## Configuration
 The app can be configured to be run in a number of different environments.